albin/mathapi/README.md

 Math.acos(x)
 ```

-## /pyth/:a/:b/:c - James L
+## /pyth/:a/:b/:c -
-Pythagora's Theorem - Given a right triangle where c is the length of the hypotenus, a and b are the two other sides, this equation can be formed: a^2+b^2=c^2 - James L
+Pythagora's Theorem - Given a right triangle where c is the length of the hypotenus, a and b are the two other sides, this equation can be formed: a^2+b^2=c^2 -
 ```
 /pyth/a/b/c
 ```